fajarcandraaa/pizza_hub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple app to implement time.sleep and waitgroup to handle concurency in golang, with back story is Pizza Hub
+This is a simple app to implement time.sleep and waitgroup to handle concurency in golang, with back story is Pizza Hub :smile:

 ### Built With